-set_parameters(parameters=None) Manually sets all parameters, overwriting previously added parameters.
+Manually sets all parameters, overwriting previously added parameters.

-parameters [dict or list or None, optional] If parameters is None, resets parameters.
-If parameters is an dict, the keys should be str and give the parameter names, and the values are tuples of the form (LHA_block, LHA_ID, morphing_max_power, param_min, param_max) or of the form (LHA_block, LHA_ID).
+parameters [dict or list] If parameters is an dict, the keys should be str and give the parameter names, and the values are AnalysisParameter model instances.
 If parameters is a list, the items should be tuples of the form (LHA_block, LHA_ID).
-Default value: None.